The Most Rev Melissa Skelton

 The Rev Canon Alissa Newton

-Executive Assistant to the Bishop and to the Canon to the Ordinary
+Executive Assistant to the Office of the Bishop

 Missioner for Agrarian Ministry